-Nabhani et al. [114] discussed the two major nanoparticles that may pose a significant health risk.
+Nabhani et al. (Nabhani and Tofighi, 2010) discussed the two major nanoparticles that may pose a significant health risk.
 The PTFE (poly tetra fluoro ethylene) and the other one being carbon nano tube (CNT).

-PTFE fumes produced are extremely toxic to the lungs, causing pulmonary edema and death in laboratory rats and it has been reported that the same problems have occurred in workers exposed to great dose of PTFE fumes [114].
+PTFE fumes produced are extremely toxic to the lungs, causing pulmonary edema and death in laboratory rats and it has been reported that the same problems have occurred in workers exposed to great dose of PTFE fumes (Nabhani and Tofighi, 2010).
 Single wall carbon nanotubes (SWNTs) show adverse health effects in rats like granuloma in lung that was not noticed for ultrafine carbon black despite the fact they are all carbon-based materials.
 Research showed that rats displayed pulmonary inflammation, oxidative stress and interstitial fibrosis.
-For multi walled carbon nanotubes (MWCNTs) both types, ground and unground, pulmonary inflammation and fibrosis in rats was reported and it was noticed that MWCNTs could be dispersed greater in lung and cause fibrotic lesions in the lungs [114].
-This agrees with Gkika el al. [127] work who concluded that MWCNT are very toxic.
+For multi walled carbon nanotubes (MWCNTs) both types, ground and unground, pulmonary inflammation and fibrosis in rats was reported and it was noticed that MWCNTs could be dispersed greater in lung and cause fibrotic lesions in the lungs (Nabhani and Tofighi, 2010).
+This agrees with Gkika el al (Gkika et al., 2017). work who concluded that MWCNT are very toxic.

-Even with the commercial and technological advances of nanomaterials in many processes, and with their importance and benefits, they are still toxic, expensive to maintain and produce hence their application has been limited [128].
-Their small size with a very large surface area will eventually render them harmful to the oil and gas industry as they can easily be absorbed through the skin and damage human organs if exposed to during use and development [129].
-According to Arnot et al. [130], nanomaterials are very small and can accumulate in individual cells and penetrate the cell wall easily.
-Nanosilica and metallic oxide nanoparticles are the most commonly investigated nanomaterials in the oil and gas industry as they have different effects on the environment and on humans [131].
-Prakash et al. [131] stated that the main implication of aluminium oxide is that it can oxidize cells and stop breathing, hence causing death to any exposed organisms.
-Valdiglesias et al. [132] stated that zinc oxide can release reactive oxygen that may damage the cell membrane thus altering the cell and DNA.
-Furthermore, previous studies concluded that zinc oxide nanoparticles may cytotoxicity and genotoxicity by releasing $Zn^{2+}$ ions.
-Deng et al [133] after studying the cytotoxicity of ZnO nanoparticles in mouse neural stem cells at various levels (cell viability, apoptosis, and necrosis), researchers discovered that $Zn^{2+}$ ions dissolved in the culture medium or inside cells were primarily responsible for ZnO nanoparticle toxicity.
-Fukui et al [134] also discovered that cytotoxicity was due to the increased levels of Zn+2 ions in vitro, in ZnO NP-treated human lung carcinoma cells, and in vivo, in rat lung cells after intratracheal instillation of ZnO NPs.
-Furthermore, increases in intracellular levels of Zn+2 ions released by ZnO NPs were linked to high levels of Reaction oxygen species (ROS) and, as a result, cell death [134], agreeing with the positive findings of Valdiglesias et al [132] on apoptosis and oxidative DNA damage.
+Even with the commercial and technological advances of nanomaterials in many processes, and with their importance and benefits, they are still toxic, expensive to maintain and produce hence their application has been limited (Jones and Grainger, 2009).
+Their small size with a very large surface area will eventually render them harmful to the oil and gas industry as they can easily be absorbed through the skin and damage human organs if exposed to during use and development (Bera and Belhaj, 2016).
+According to Arnot et al. (Arnot and Gobas, 2006), nanomaterials are very small and can accumulate in individual cells and penetrate the cell wall easily.
+Nanosilica and metallic oxide nanoparticles are the most commonly investigated nanomaterials in the oil and gas industry as they have different effects on the environment and on humans (Sarkar et al., 2019).
+Prakash et al. (Sarkar et al., 2019) stated that the main implication of aluminium oxide is that it can oxidize cells and stop breathing, hence causing death to any exposed organisms.
+Valdiglesias et al. (2013) stated that zinc oxide can release reactive oxygen that may damage the cell membrane thus altering the cell and DNA.
+Furthermore, previous studies concluded that zinc oxide nanoparticles may cytotoxicity and genotoxicity by releasing Zn^{2+} ions.
+Deng et al. (2009) after studying the cytotoxicity of ZnO nanoparticles in mouse neural stem cells at various levels (cell viability, apoptosis, and necrosis), researchers discovered that Zn2+ ions dissolved in the culture medium or inside cells were primarily responsible for ZnO nanoparticle toxicity.
+Fukui et al. (2012) also discovered that cytotoxicity was due to the increased levels of Zn+2 ions in vitro, in ZnO NP-treated human lung carcinoma cells, and in vivo, in rat lung cells after intratracheal instillation of ZnO NPs.
+Furthermore, increases in intracellular levels of Zn+2 ions released by ZnO NPs were linked to high levels of Reaction oxygen species (ROS) and, as a result, cell death (Fukui et al., 2012), agreeing with the positive findings of Valdiglesias et al. (2013) on apoptosis and oxidative DNA damage.